 Anyone who is a member of the Washington School of Psychiatry may organize a study group, and may determine its members, schedule and focus.
 These groups can be ongoing, meeting with a closed or open enrollment, or they can be short-term; for example, a group might meet for several sessions prior to the arrival of a distinguished speaker and focus on that person’s contributions.

-Members may earn continuing education credit for their participation if appropriate steps for planning and documentation are taken, see the policy statement.
+Members may earn continuing education credit for their participation if appropriate steps for planning and documentation are taken.
+All of the same requirements for recording attendance, learning objectives, presenter cv's and conflict of interest disclosure and evaluations of the programs that apply to the school's other educational offerings must be met for credit hours to be issued.
 There is no fee for participation in a study group, but group members must be members of the Washington School of Psychiatry.
 New study groups are formed throughout the year.
 For more information contact the School.

 Aging – Study Group in Psychotherapy with Older Patients